r-s-lewis/data-science-S2023/challenges/c08-structures-assignment.md

     don’t use it for this estimate.
 - With the scopus as the `POF`, would uncertainty due to *Monte Carlo approximation* be induced or real?
-  - If Monte Carlo was used.
-The uncertainty would be real, but not induced.
+  - If Monte Carlo was used there is no real variability and no induced variability.
+In order for there to be real variability in the POF, the underlying distribution would need to be changing.
 - Does this estimate have any uncertainty due to *limited physical tests*?
 Why or why not?
   - Yes.
 A larger sample size would have made the results more accurate.